darktable-org/dtdocs/content/preferences-settings/processing.md

 : Auto-apply the sharpen module to new images by default.
 This option is not recommended on cameras without a low-pass filter. (default on, requires a restart).

 detect monochrome previews
 : Enable this to analyse images during import and tag them with the `darkroom|mode|monochrome` tag if they are found to be monochrome.
-The analysis is based on the preview image embedded within the image file.
+The analysis is based on the preview image embedded within the imported file.
 This makes for a more convenient workflow when working with monochrome images, but it slows down the import, so this setting is disabled by default.